vlopezferrando/advent-of-code/README.md

 The following is a post I publish in my site [The Diligent Developer](https://www.thediligentdeveloper.com/why-solving-the-advent-of-code-is-a-great-exercise):

-Title: Why solving the Advent of Code is a great exercise
+# Why solving the Advent of Code is a great exercise
-Date: 2023-08-22

 The [Advent of Code](https://adventofcode.com/) is a yearly challenge that consists of 25 programming problems, one each day, from December 1st to December 25th.
 Hundreds of thousands of programmers participate each year, and use it as a way to improve their coding skills, learn new programming languages or just for fun.